aaronfc/adventofcode/2023/1/readme.md

 In all this time I have never really understood it.
 I just know that it's usually the solution to my problems.

 ## Conclusion

+The problem was easy to understand and the input was enough to detect all corner cases.

 Nice introduction to this year's event.
 I like the story :)